gordonaiken209/frameworks_and_languages_module/docs/future/WebProgrammingFrameworks.md

 Description
 -----------

-This course strengthen students' core technical ability of Web application system development.
+This course strengthens students' core technical ability of Web application system development.

 * Build the knowledge and skills required for the development of web systems based on front-end and back-end separation, which lays a solid technical foundation for the development of enterprise-level web application systems.
 * Students independently select technologies to solve a business problem based on a specification